Uncharted 4: A Thief's End: Promotion

 A Sony marketing manager said that Uncharted 4 was "PlayStation's largest ever software investment".
-The debut trailer was released along with the game announcement, on November 14, 2013, featuring the voice of Todd Stashwick.
-(Note: Todd Stashwick was originally cast as a character in the game, and was involved in the development for six months; he left the project in April 2014, following the departure of Amy Hennig and Justin Richmond from Naughty Dog.)
+The debut trailer was released along with the game announcement, on November 14, 2013, featuring the voice of Stashwick.
 The trailer shows an ancient map of the African continent, stopping at Madagascar, where Île Sainte-Marie is marked.
-A trailer was unveiled at E3 2014 on June 10, showcasing the game's concept, returning characters, and setting.
+A trailer was unveiled at E3 2014 on June 10, showcasing the concept, returning characters, and setting.
 The first game cinematic was showcased at E3 2015 on June 16, depicting a scene in which Nathan and Sully are ambushed by enemies, before making chase to reach Sam.
 An extended trailer was showcased in private, depicting Nathan reaching Sam, and the two killing and outrunning the enemies on a motorcycle before meeting Sully and Elena; the extended trailer was released on July 1, 2016.

-A trailer for the game's online multiplayer mode was released on October 27, 2015, as part of Paris Games Week, depicting its various game modes and features; the multiplayer was playable at the PlayStation Experience in December.
-Two further multiplayer trailers were also released for the PlayStation Experience on December 3.
-A game cinematic, introducing Nadine Ross, was shown at The Game Awards on December 4, followed by an additional clip of Nadine and Sully at the PlayStation Experience on December 5.
+A trailer for the multiplayer mode was released on October 27, 2015, as part of Paris Games Week, followed by two more on December 3 for the PlayStation Experience on December 3, where it was playable.
+A cinematic introducing Nadine was shown at the Game Awards on December 4, followed by an additional clip of Nadine and Sully at the PlayStation Experience on December 5.
 A cinematic depicting Nathan and Sam's reunion was also showcased at the PlayStation Experience, introducing the game's branching dialogue options.
-A trailer titled "Man Behind the Treasure" was shown before select screenings of Star Wars: The Force Awakens (2015), and published online on December 21; it features a piano version of the Pixies song "Where Is My Mind?".
-A behind-the-scenes video of the game, which also played before screenings of Star Wars, was also published.
+A trailer titled "Man Behind the Treasure" was shown before some screenings of Star Wars: The Force Awakens (2015), and published online on December 21, featuring a piano version of the Pixies's "Where Is My Mind?".
+A behind-the-scenes video, which played before some Star Wars screenings, was also published.